You are here

 Check Your Child's Clothes and Accessories

 - Remove necklaces, purses, scarves, helmets or clothing with drawstrings when children are playing or sleeping.

 - Don't tie strings or ribbons to a pacifier or toy.
 Remember that jewelry can be dangerous around your baby.
 Remove bibs before bedtime or nap time.

 Find the Perfect Toy for the Right Age

-- Consider your child's age when purchasing a toy or game.
+- Consider your child's age and development when purchasing toys or games.
 It's worth a second to read the instructions and warning labels to make sure it's just right for your child.